About us

 Our Impact

-Urban Scholar Academy was created to close the achievement gap of minority students in Kindergarten-12th grade within the Inglewood area.
+Urban Scholar Academy was created to advance equity by providing high-quality after-school programs for underserved K–12 students in the Inglewood and Los Angeles area.

 urban scholar academy Founders